Welcome on Board

 The Velvet Revolution changed the wine traditions: some people got back their land, other paid a fortune to erect a mansion house overlooking the fields of the preserve marshland, named Šur.

 The first tasting comes on the sun-kissed hills offering lovely vistas.
 The safari driver takes you to most picturesque places for a tasting of Riesling wine varieties.
-While tasting the white elixir in the vineyards, the local sommelier presents the old traditions of planting – twisting the vine around the wooded stick supporting its climbing leaves.
+While tasting the white elixir in the vineyards, the local guide presents the old traditions of planting – twisting the vine around the wooded stick supporting its climbing leaves.